Reginald Calvert: Pirate radio

-Homicide
+Homicide and Acquital

 On 21 June, Calvert visited Smedley's home at Wendens Ambo, Essex, to request the removal of the raiders and the return of vital transmitter parts.
 Calvert was shot dead by Smedley in what has been described as a "violent row".
 Smedley said he did it to protect his housekeeper and at the subsequent trial, it was alleged that there was a violent struggle.
 Smedley claimed that he feared Calvert was there to kill him and he was acquitted of murder on the grounds of self-defence.

 Calvert was buried on 1 July 1966 at St Peter's, Dunchurch.
 Screaming Lord Sutch and members of the group Pinkerton's Assorted Colours were among the mourners at the funeral.

 Critical response

-Partly in response to the sensational death of Calvert, and lurid tales of piracy, the British government passed the Marine Broadcasting Offences Act, which made offshore broadcasting a criminal offence as of 15 August 1967.
+Partly in response to the sensational death of Calvert, and lurid tales of piracy, the British government passed the Marine Broadcasting Offences Act 1967, which made offshore broadcasting a criminal offence as of 15 August 1967.
 Radio City stopped broadcasting after Calvert's wife Dorothy, whom he had married in 1946, appeared in court charged under the older Wireless Telegraphy Act 1949, because the station was sited within the 3 mi limit.
 Radio City closed down shortly after Dorothy Calvert lost the case.